NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Remote Publishing
 =================

-By default Krill CAs use an embedded repository server to for the publication of RPKI objects.
+By default Krill CAs use an embedded repository server for the publication of RPKI objects.
 However, you may want to use a repository server hosted by a third party for your CA - this way you can outsource the burden of 24/7 availability of the repository.
 Or, you may want to allow delegated CAs (e.g. your customers,